juissi999/meerkat/README.md

 A quick animal who probably forgots a lot quickly too.
 Also meerkat resembles the word "memory" a bit and the purpose of this app is to be a help for memory.

+### features

+Store memos by writing a note.
+Add file to note if you want.
+Add hashtags to note.
+Filter notes in the database by using hashtags inside notes.
+Edit or delete existing notes.

 ### Usage

 Start a command line and go to the app directory.